 A signatory is not involved in writing the resolution, however, wants to see it being discussed, either because they are for or against the clauses.
 You can be the sponsor of a resolution even if you are the main submitter or sponsor of another.
-There is no maximum number of signatories for a resolution, but the minimum number depends on the size of the committee (in proportion, it is 33% of the committee).
+There is no maximum number of signatories for a resolution, but the minimum number depends on the size of the committee.